-Naropa University's undergraduate program is a four-year, fully accredited Bachelor of Arts Degree program.
+Naropa University’s undergraduate program is a four-year, fully accredited Bachelor of Arts Degree program.
 We accept first-time students, as well as first-year, sophomore, and junior transfer students.
-Naropa's core curriculum is a highly individualized program in which first- and second-year students work closely with faculty to create a path of study.
-For the last two years of study, students focus on one of Naropa's nine undergraduate majors: Contemplative Art Therapy, Creative Writing & Literature, Elementary Education, Environmental Studies, Interdisciplinary Studies, Psychology, Psychology Online, Religious Studies, and Yoga Studies.
+Naropa’s core curriculum is a highly individualized program in which first- and second-year students work closely with faculty to create a path of study.
+For the last two years of study, students focus on one of Naropa’s undergraduate majors: Art Therapy, Art Therapy Online, Creative Writing & Literature, Environmental Studies, Interdisciplinary Studies, Psychology, Psychology Online, Religious Studies, and Yoga Studies.

 Naropa University is accredited by the Higher Learning Commission.